Jaffels/Apllied_Machine_Learning_1/README.md

 # Apllied_Machine_Learning_1

-This is the repository for the group project for Applied Machine Learning 1 at HSLU for Nhat Bui, Johan Ferreira and Thilo Holstein
+Nhat Bui, Johan Ferreira and Thilo Holstein

 The Data folder contains the the raw data in the csv file called drug_consumption.csv, the other 2 csv files cleaned.csv and model_data.csv is where we saved our progress as we cleaned and prepared our dataset to avoid having to run the same code every time we worked on the project.

+Data folder also contains file Column_Description.txt that has a detailed explenation of all the columns in the raw data.

 Our Rmd file called Drug Consumption.Rmd and pdf file called Drug-Consumption.pdf is contained in the same folder as this